Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 Toledo Stats and Trends

+- Toledo has played seven games, with three wins against the spread.

-- The Rockets have been underdogs by 2.5 points or more once this season and covered the spread.
+- The Rockets have been underdogs by 2.5 points or more once this year and covered the spread.

 - Toledo's games this season have hit the over on one of six set point totals (16.7%).

-- Toledo is 2-0 against the spread and 2-1 overall when the team scores more than 26.3 points.
+- When Toledo records more than 26.3 points, it is 2-0 against the spread and 2-1 overall.

-- In games that Toledo churns out more than 319.4 yards, the team is 3-2 against the spread and 3-3 overall.
+- In games that Toledo picks up more than 319.4 yards, the team is 3-2 against the spread and 3-3 overall.

 - This year the Rockets have two turnovers, seven fewer than the Broncos have takeaways (9).